 Hence, in Owen’s poetry, the two influences are used:

-- the Keatian, visible in word music and lyric strain: the delightened competence in sound effect and rhythm, the use Owen makes of color, his determination to see beauty.
+- the Keatian influence, visible in word music and lyric strain: the delightened competence in sound effect and rhythm, the use Owen makes of color, his determination to see beauty.

 Pity is a key word in Owen’s poetry: